 using namespace std;

 Also, a side effect of dropping support for the old Extended Embedded C++ STL is that STL can only reside in the default memory and operate on default pointers.
-For more information, have a look in the C/C++ Development Guide for Arm, chapter “Porting code from EC++ or EEC++."
+For more information, have a look in the C/C++ Development Guides, chapter “Porting code from EC++ or EEC++" in the user guides.

 When you switch to C11 and C++14 you will have access to a safer standard and get access to the performance benefits for free, for example the move semantics that will reuse and optimize the way of copying, aside of auto, atomic and so one.
 All the new features will also help you to be more productive and have smaller and more readable code.